Skip to main content

 • Who pays closing costs on the deal

-• Your earnest money deposit (money that shows you are serious about buying the house)
+• The buyer's earnest money deposit (money that shows they are serious about buying the house)

-• Contingency clauses that address the proper actions if certain situations arise (for example, if the buyer can't obtain financing by a specific date, a contingency clause could allow the seller to back out of the deal)
+• A clause for common contingencies (for example, if the buyer can't obtain financing by a specific date, a contingency clause allows the seller to back out of the deal)

 Was this helpful?